Network Engineer

 • Owned application traffic management for 80+ customer-facing apps using F5 BIG-IP virtual servers and iRules, DNS-based GSLB across 3 regions, and NGINX and HAProxy for microservice routing, sustaining 99.97% measured uptime through the on-call year.

-• Reduced operational toil from 34% to 11% through Ansible playbooks for switch and firewall configuration, Python scripts using Netmiko and NAPALM for bulk changes, and Git-based config repos with peer review for every change, reclaiming 320+ engineer-hours/quarter.
+• Cut operational toil from 34% to 11% with Ansible playbooks for switch and firewall configuration, Python scripts on Netmiko and NAPALM for bulk changes, and Git-based config repos with peer review, reclaiming 320+ engineer-hours per quarter.

-• Led incident response across 38 SEV1/SEV2 network incidents during on-call rotations, performing packet captures with Wireshark and tcpdump, systematic log correlation across syslog and SNMP, and documented postmortems with owner-tagged follow-ups, cutting mean time to resolve from 2.8 hours to 34 minutes and curating 200+ network diagrams, IPAM records, and runbooks.
+• Led incident response across 38 SEV1/SEV2 network incidents during on-call rotations, running Wireshark and tcpdump packet captures, syslog and SNMP log correlation, and postmortems with owner-tagged follow-ups, cutting mean time to resolve from 2.8 hr to 34 min and curating 200+ network diagrams, IPAM records, and runbooks.

-• Worked closely with Security, DevOps, and Data Center Operations teams across 7 colocation data centers to coordinate change-management windows, cross-connect provisioning, and capacity planning reviews, authoring 12 network design RFCs that shaped the org's network standard and onboarding 5 new network engineers.
+• Worked closely with Security, DevOps, and Data Center Operations teams across 7 colocation data centers on change-management windows, cross-connect provisioning, and capacity planning reviews, authoring 12 network design RFCs that shaped the org's network standard and onboarding 5 new network engineers.

 Done editing?
 Download as a real, vector PDF.
 Selectable text, ATS-friendly, US Letter format.